6vx/kitebot721/src/lib/pages/quotes.md

 >
 > **proverb**

-> How can one who was once so holy fall so far fro  m  righteousness?
+> How can one who was once so holy fall so far from righteousness?
 >
 > **Paladin**